diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ![WYSIWYG documentation](images/docu.png)

-Besides documenting on table level, each field and parameter of the table can be documented similarly.
+Besides documenting on table level, each table field and parameter can be documented similarly.

 ## Taxonomies and tags
+Taxonomies can be created, maintained, and assigned to the datasets.
+This allows to categorize your views throughout the entire datahub and increase the search and browsing capabilities for the users.

 ![Taxonomy administration](images/ctaxonomy.png)

+Each taxonomy consists of a taxonomy name and a set of categories, which in turn also has a name and a set of category objects.
+The category object is an entity which can be assigned to a view.
+It contains a object name and an appropriate description.

 ![Add taxonomy and tags](images/taxonomy.png)

 ## View schema
 ![Schema](images/schema.png)